Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/react-query-as-a-persistent-state-manager.md

 Let's start by creating a persistent state hook in React.
 This will be a hook that we can use to read and write from a specified storage module.
-I'll use local storage in this example, but you can change this to any storage.
+I'll use local storage in this example, but you can change this to any repository.

 The hook should be able to retrieve the data set in the storage module and return that.
 In return, it should be able to persist a new value in the storage, and the module should return this.